rosanof/guidance-rtb/README.md

     TARGET=$(TARGET_HEIMDALL)

     ```

+Note: the BUILD_SPEC parameter controls the build so that it only produces artifacts required for the SSP side.
+The stack will not create the EKS cluster.
+It will only build and upload images to ECR in the target account.

 2. Start a new terminal session and navigate to the target account by setting AWS credentials and context to use it (e.g. switching AWS CLI profile).
 Starting a new session is required in order avoid context pollution from your previous runs.